 Once admitted to Puget Sound, students will receive their admission decision and information about merit scholarships.
 The full financial aid award will be posted online and sent in the mail shortly after.

-Information should be given for the parent you lived with the most in the last 12 months.
-If you do not live with either parent or lived with both parents for an equal number of days, give answers about the parent who provided more financial support during the last 12 months, or during the most recent year that you actually were supported by a parent.
+Information should be given for the parent that provided more financial support.
 If this parent has remarried as of the date you complete the FAFSA, answer the questions on the form about the parent and the person whom your parent married.

 Yes, if you receive a scholarship from your high school or local community you must report the award information to our office.
 Changes to a financial aid award may be necessary.
 If your financial aid award must be revised, the reductions occur in the following order: need-based loan assistance, work-study employment, and finally, grant assistance.